eyeson-team/api/content/getting-started/index.md

 Responses will always contain an appropriate HTML status code plus a JSON object in the body.

-## Start and Join eyeson Room
+## Start and Join Eyeson Room

 It's incredibly easy to get started.
 All you need to do is implement a single request.
-This request creates an eyeson MCU instance and provides you with a link to a reference web UI which can be used right away.
+This request creates an Eyeson MCU instance and provides you with a link to a reference web UI which can be used right away.

-The eyeson API provides eyeson room features to all WebRTC and WebSocket capable clients.
-All communication with eyeson occurs over Secure HTTP and Secure WebSocket protocols.
+The Eyeson API provides Eyeson room features to all WebRTC and WebSocket capable clients.
+All communication with Eyeson occurs over Secure HTTP and Secure WebSocket protocols.

 ```